VitaliiShkliarskyi/servlet-full-stack-web-app/README.md

 ![Header](src/main/resources/pictures/car-pool.jpeg)

 ##  Description
-A full-stack Java application that uses Servlets and JDBC for the back-end and JSP, HTML, and CSS for the front-end.
+A Full Stack Java application that uses Servlets and JDBC for the back-end and JSP, HTML, and CSS for the front-end.
 The application supports authentication, registration, and other CRUD operations.
 Tomcat is used to handle all requests, ensuring efficient performance.